fjl/p2p-drafts/dns-discovery.md

     enr-tree-root=v1 hash=<roothash> seq=<seqnum> sig=<signature>

-where `roothash` is the root hash of the tree, a hexadecimal string of length 8, `seqnum` is a decimal integer and `signature` is a 65-byte secp256k1 EC signature over the concatenation of `roothash` and `seqnum`.
+where `roothash` is the root hash of the tree, a hexadecimal string of length 16. `seqnum` is a decimal integer and `signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`.

-Further TXT records map hashes to one of three types of value:
+Further TXT records map abbreviated hashes to one of three types of value:

 - `enr-tree=<h₁>,<h₂>,...,<hₙ>` is an intermediate tree containing further hashes.
 - `enr=<node-record>` is a leaf containing a node record.
 The node record shall be